 And for the last year I’ve been dabbling in it, but I haven’t shared yet because I never want to recommend something to you that I’m not knowledgable about and don’t fully support.
 But the time has come to tell you about it.
 First, because I do believe there’s something here.
 I’ve seen, first hand, the results it yields.
 Second, because I need to kick it up a notch, get toned, stay committed and I want all of you to hold me accountable and, hopefully, go on this journey with me.

-Let me preface this by saying, while I completely understand why Amanda Tress, the creator, called it The Faster Way to Fat Loss because, well, you do lose weight fairly fast is and it’s catchy, like a bait and click headline.
+Let me preface this by saying, while I completely understand why Amanda Tress, the creator, called it The Faster Way to Fat Loss because you (intermittent) fast and lose weight fairly quickly and it’s catchy, like a bait and click headline.
 Why wouldn’t you want to know how to lose fat quickly?
-It’s a savvy business and branding move and I respect her for it.
+It’s a savvy business and branding move.
 But, I fear, it might turn people off because it sounds like a fad or scheme.
 But this is lifestyle where you’re eating whole foods and exercising.
 It’s all about working smarter, not harder and it’s truly changing people’s bodies and lives.

 My personal journey looked a little bit like this…